ollantaytambo

 ollantaytambo door

-This part is one of the most famous in the entire complex, it appears in postcards and representative images of the archaeological site.
-It is located at the top of the Andean terraces group and is made up of a giant stone portal that leads to a wall with 10 niches perfect and well-carved.
+This zone appears in postcards and representative images of the archaeological site.
+It is at the top of the Andean terraces group.
+A giant stone portal that leads to a wall with 10 niches perfect and well-carved form it.
 During the great battle of the Incas against the Spanish, this sector suffered the greatest damage.

 6. Ñusta bathtub